nodespacehosting/Proxmox-VE-for-WHMCS/README.md

 The more info/context you provide up-front, the quicker & easier it will be!

-\* Debug: Make sure you enable Debug Logging in the Module Settings, as needed.
+\* Debug: Also enable Debug Logging in Proxmox VE for WHMCS > Settings, as needed.

 **Please note that this is FOSS and Support is not guaranteed at all.**

-**If you don't read, listen or actively try, no help given.**
+**If you don't read, listen or actively try, no help is given.**

 ## 🔄 UPDATING: Patching the Module